I did it and so can you!

 - pat yourself on the back and continue on to a lucrative career as a successful content writer; or

-- make the transition from writer to proofreader
+- make the transition from writer and taking on proofreading jobs.

 But we’ve decided to go one step further.
 We think you’ve got what it takes to have your cake – and eat it, too!
 Which is why we’ve added option number three:

-Because, let’s face it, you’ve been dealing with a lot of text.
+Because let’s face it, you’ve been dealing with a lot of text.
 You’ve been given instructions to follow to a tee, been handed constructive criticism on how to improve your work, and had tasks returned to you for rewriting.
 All this means that you can probably spot a bad text from a mile away, and know what should be done to improve it.
-Becoming a proofreader is now a natural step for you – you can use what you’ve learnt from experience to guide and instruct the rookies – and get paid for it!
+Taking on proofreading jobs is now a natural step for you.
+You can use what you’ve learnt from experience to guide and instruct the rookies – and get paid for it!
 But that doesn’t necessarily mean you have to let go of doing what you love.

 Great question!
 You may like to think so, but written work is never published as is.
 Any serious company will check and evaluate texts multiple times – by different people – before allowing it to go to print.
 One of the first people to look at a submitted text is a proofreader.
-Being a proofreader requires you to be no less than a nitpicker.
-You must check for spelling and grammar mistakes, confirm that writers have followed given instructions, double-check facts and make absolutely sure that the text is 100% unique.
+Proofreading jobs require you to be no less than a nitpicker.
+You must check for spelling and grammar mistakes.
+You need to confirm that writers have followed given instructions, double-check facts and make absolutely sure that the text is 100% unique.
 In some cases, the proofreader will also ascertain the text is consistent and follows the house style (i.e. the way a certain company likes to present content).

 Sometimes, the text a proofreader is checking may fail to meet one or more of these criteria.
 In that case, it is the proofreader’s job to instruct the writer to make the necessary changes.
-A proofreader must never make drastic changes to the writer’s text – this will be crossing the line into copy editing, which is not a proofreader’s job!
-What you can do, though, is to give feedback on how the text should be improved.
+A proofreader must never make drastic changes to the writer’s text.
+That would be crossing the line into copy editing, which is not a proofreader’s job!
+What you can do though, is to give feedback on how the text should be improved.

-At Topcontent, we believe that effective feedback should have two important qualities:
+At Topcontent, we believe that effective feedback is only ever a good thing.
+Feedback should have two important qualities:

-- it should start off on a positive note; and
+- it should start off on a positive note

 - it should always be specific.